tomstorey/c1600re/README.md

 <img src="images/1600-rom-modded.jpg">

 The jumper can then be added to run the factory boot ROMs, or removed for 1, 2 or 4Mbit ROMs.

+**Important Notes:**
+A side effect of making this modification is that a pin on each of the CPLDs will be affected, and so further modifications are required to restore the original address signal.
+Without this further modification, the address ranges of the PCMCIA controller and WIC slot in particular will be inaccessible.
+[More info](#a19-issue).

 As with the 2500, it should be possible to utilise the full capacity of 4Mbit ROMs by arranging the contents appropriately, taking into account the inverted nature of A19 (assuming base address of 0):